morgan-group-bath/morgan-group-bath.github.io/_projects/from atomistic to continuum modelling of li-ion solid state electrolytes.md

 ---
-title: From atomistic to continuum models of interfaces in Li-ion batteries
+title: From Atomistic to continuum models of Interfaces in Li-ion Batteries

 description: To investigate the role of defect interactions and grain boundaries in Li-ion solid state electrolytes.
-By elucidating the effects of these two structural components of Li-ion solid state electrolytes, space-charge regions in these materials can hopefully be appropriately modelled; thus allowing for the true resistive effect of grain boundaries to be understood.
+By elucidating the effects of these two structural components, space-charge regions in these materials can hopefully be appropriately modelled; thus allowing for the true resistive effect of grain boundaries to be understood.

 people:
   - Jacob